What is a putter and why does it decide on the green?

 Is the standard loft 0°?

-No; in practice it is usually around because it helps to start rolling.
+No; in practice, it's usually around 3° because it helps initiate the roll.
 Adjust for green speed and your contact.

 Thick grip yes or no?